RyanCookies/AI4EO_Final_Project_Landslide_Scars_Detection/README.md

 On 5 September 2022, an Mw 6.6 shallow left-lateral earthquake struck Luding, China, triggering over 5,000 landslides (Ding and Wang, 2025).
 Despite the stress release along the Xianshuihe Fault caused by the Luding earthquake, historical records suggest that the southern Anninghe Fault still poses a significant seismic hazard (Wen et al., 2008).
 Consequently, it is important to assess the landslide hazard in the surrounding region.
 This project focuses on a mountainside area southeast of the epicentre, where landslides were densely concentrated.
 The selected site also benefits from minimal cloud coverage in both pre- and post-earthquake Sentinel-2 images, providing favourable conditions for conducting this analysis.

-A widely used approach for landslide scar detection via remote sensing is the Normalised Difference Vegetation Index (NDVI).
+A widely used approach for landslide scar detection via remote sensing is the Normalised Difference Vegetation Index (NDVI) (Kriegler et al., 1969).

 $$
 \text{NDVI} = \frac{\text{NIR} - \text{Red}}{\text{NIR} + \text{Red}}
 $$

 Since healthy vegetation strongly reflects near-infrared radiation and absorbs red light, NDVI uses these spectral bands to quantify vegetation density.
-Analysing changes in NDVI before and after the earthquake enables preliminary identification of landslide-affected areas.
-However, because vegetation reflectance varies with local conditions, the traditional threshold-based NDVI method require prior knowledge of vegetation characteristics.
+Analysing changes in NDVI before and after the earthquake enables preliminary identification of landslide-affected areas (e.g., Saito et al., 2022; Yunus et al., 2020).
+However, because vegetation reflectance varies with local conditions, the traditional threshold-based NDVI method requires prior knowledge of vegetation characteristics (Yang et al., 2019).
 To address this limitation, this study applies unsupervised learning using K-means and Gaussian Mixture Models as an exploratory approach to evaluate whether artificial intelligence can reliably detect landslide scars without prior knowledge of the local environment.

 <p align="right">(<a href="#top">back to top</a>)</p>